An introduction to the role of Voluntary Services at The Queen Elizabeth Hospital King's Lynn NHS Foundation Trust

 If you are thinking about volunteering within our Trust and you would like to know more about the type of Voluntary roles available, please contact the Voluntary Services Manager.
 We take volunteers from 16 years of age upwards (limited placements for those under 18 years of age).

-We will need your full address in order to send you the rest of the application pack to complete.
+We will need your full address in order to send you the rest of the application pack to complete which includes the DBS application form that we cannot make available electronically.

 There may be a delay in processing your application due to the popularity of Volunteers wishing to work with us but we try to our best to avoid unnecessary delays.